LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 ##Resetting to page #1

-With filtering moved into the controller, and the result of that filtering passed into the pagination method, the more desired value of `ctrl.displayeditems` can be passed into the `ng-repeat`:
+With filtering moved into the controller and the result of that filtering passed into the pagination method, the more desired value of `ctrl.displayedItems` can now be passed into the `ng-repeat`:

 ```html
 <ul ng-repeat="story in ctrl.displayedStories">